efastovsky/DSC-80-Final-Project/README.md

 # Assessment of Missingness
 This data does not have NMAR data as the missing values of the columns are almost always MAR as missingness usually depends on the type of league.
 If a team is not in a tier 1 league their data is registered as partial and the LPL which is the Chinese tier 1 league does not report their data.
-So 'goldat15' missingness would be depending on the leauge.
+So the outcomes, supporting the notion that killsat25 might be missing for reasons unrelated to performance metrics showing that it is related to the missingness of the LPL.

 <iframe
   src="assets/league_permutation_test.html"